Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Introduction

 \item \textit{Computational challenge}: Although quantum gates are modelled as unitary operators, quantum measurements are used in the guards of conditional statements and loops.
-Thus, super-operators are inevitably involved in their denotational semantics and in computing their weakest preconditions.
-However, super-operators are (completely positive) mappings from (linear) operators to themselves, and are much harder to manipulate than ordinary operators.
-Fortunately, some matrix representations of super-operators in Hilbert spaces whose dimensions are finite have been developed in quantum physics.
-We are able to properly employ them in our weakest precondition calculus for quantum programs, as tailored in \cite{Ying13} (also see \cite{Ying16}, Section 5.1.2). \end{itemize}
+Thus, super-operators are inevitably involved in their denotational semantics and computing their weakest preconditions.
+However, super-operators are (completely positive) mappings from (linear) operators to themselves and are much harder to manipulate than ordinary operators.
+Fortunately, some matrix representations of super-operators in Hilbert spaces with finite dimensions have been developed in quantum physics.
+We are able to generalise this technique (as tailored in \cite{Ying13}; also see \cite{Ying16}, Section 5.1.2) into our weakest precondition calculus for expected runtimes of quantum programs. \end{itemize}